evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350plus/_index.md

 The Mercedes-EQ EQE 350+, with dimensions of 4946 mm in length, 1961 mm in width, and 1510 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 The Mercedes-EQ EQE 350+ offers a selection of 11 paint colors, featuring solid, metallic, and matte options.
 Alongside the standard palette, exclusive colors are available from the 'MANUFAKTUR' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.
  In addition, you can equip this model with an AMG line exterior package.
 This package gives a more sporty design with a sporty diffusor and a new twin blade grill.

 The optional AMG Night Package finishes selected exterior elements in high-gloss black.
 Depending on the chosen paint color – this results in either strong contrasts or flowing transitions.

-You can select from multiple wheel options in different sizes on the Mercedes-EQ EQE 350+, allowing you to customize your vehicle to suit your style and driving preferences.
+The Mercedes-EQ EQE 350+ offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/50 tires on 19" rims
 - 265/35 tires on 21" rims front and 295/30 tires on 21" rims rear
 - 265/40 tires on 20" rims front and 295/35 tires on 20" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.